libraries-fi/kirkanta-api/doc/documentation.md

 ## Available languages
 Content is produced independently by libraries.
 For the most part content is provided in Finnish, while availability of English and Swedish translations is regional.
-Russian and Sami languages are also present but in a very restricted manner.
+Russian and Sami languages are also present but on a very limited scale.

 # Endpoints
 ## Standard endpoints